cloudfoundry/cc-api-v3-style-guide/README.md

 * `previous`: URL for the previous page of resources
 * `next`: URL for the next page of resources

-Pagination links **may** be `null`.
+Pagination links **MAY** be `null`.
 For example, if the page currently being displayed is the first page, then  `previous` link will be null.

 When pagination links contain a URL, they **MUST** be a JSON object with a field named `href` containing a string with the URL for the next page.